Date language expressions for Activeboards and Widgets

 |Backward & forward (>>/<<)||Shifts the date to the next/past time unit (date >> time_unit or date << time_unit)||now() << 11M|

 Let's suppose the current time (which we refer to as "now()") is Sunday, 05 February 2017, 13:37:05.
 The table below shows the resulting time when different expressions are applied.
-Not that this isn't an exhaustive list:
+All times and dates are GMT+1.
+Note that this isn't an exhaustive list:

 now() - 60m

 now() @ 1h